List of 2014 FIFA World Cup controversies: Italy vs Uruguay: Claudio Marchisio's red card and Luis Suárez biting incident

-In the 59th minute, the Italian midfielder Claudio Marchisio made a high challenge on Egidio Arévalo Ríos and shown a straight red card by the referee.
+In the 59th minute, the Italian midfielder Claudio Marchisio made a high challenge on Egidio Arévalo Ríos and was shown a straight red card by the referee.
 Italy's coach Cesare Prandelli argued against this decision and claimed that the Mexican referee Marco Antonio Rodríguez had been showing bias against Italy, which had ruined the game for the Azzurri.

 In the 79th minute of the match, Uruguay's striker Luis Suárez clashed with Italian defender Giorgio Chiellini while waiting for a cross.
 Replays showed that Suárez lunged at Chiellini and bit his shoulder, after which Suárez fell and clutched his face.
 As the Italian players protested to Rodríguez for not penalising Suárez, Uruguay won a corner and their defender Diego Godín scored.
 The game finished 1–0 to Uruguay, allowing them to qualify to the knockout stage as the Group D runners-up.
 Italy, who had also lost their previous game, were eliminated, finishing third in the group.
 It was the second successive time they had failed to qualify past the group stage in a World Cup, having won it in 2006.
 FIFA announced later the same day that it had opened disciplinary proceedings against Suárez.

 Suárez had been found guilty of biting opponents on two previous occasions: Otman Bakkal in 2010 and Branislav Ivanović in 2013.
 He received a seven-game ban for the first incident and a ten-game ban for the second, where he was criticised for not recognising "the seriousness" of it.

 On 26 June 2014, the FIFA Disciplinary Committee banned Suárez for nine international matches, effective immediately, meaning he would take no further part in the World Cup.
 It was the longest such ban in World Cup history, exceeding the eight-match ban handed to Italy's Mauro Tassotti for breaking the nose of Spain's Luis Enrique at the 1994 World Cup.
 He was also banned from taking part in any football-related activity, including entering any stadium, for four months and fined CHF100,000 (approx. £65,700/€82,000/US$119,000).
 The severity of the penalty was due to the fact that it was Suárez's third biting offence, as well as what FIFA saw as a lack of remorse.
 With Suárez banned, Uruguay lost their next match 2–0 to Colombia and were knocked out of the World Cup.